cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud.md

 Cloud Configuration Reviews meet the Security standards based on the Center for Internet Security (CIS) Benchmarks.
 AWS CIS Benchmarks cover IAM, Storage, Logging, Monitoring, and Networking.

-#### Specific checks catogories that are covered as part of the Pentest
+#### Specific checks categories that are covered as part of the Pentest

 1. AWS Cloudtrail
 2. AWS Cloudwatch